siriknikita/poly-micro-backend/docs/architecture.md

 1. **Breaking into True Microservices**: Each domain (projects, services, logs, metrics) could become a separate microservice with its own database.

-2. **API Gateway**: Adding an API gateway would provide a single entry point for clients and enable additional features like rate limiting.

-3. **Message Queues**: Implementing message queues would enable asynchronous processing and better fault tolerance.
+2. **Message Queues**: Implementing message queues would enable asynchronous processing and better fault tolerance.

-4. **Service Discovery**: Adding service discovery would make the system more resilient and easier to scale.
+3. **Service Discovery**: Adding service discovery would make the system more resilient and easier to scale.

+## Frontend Integration

+The frontend application integrates with the backend through a well-defined REST API.
+Key aspects of the frontend architecture include:

+1. **React with TypeScript**: The frontend is built using React with TypeScript for type safety and improved developer experience.

+2. **TanStack Query**: Implements TanStack Query (formerly React Query) for efficient API data fetching, caching, and state management.
+This provides:
+   - Automatic refetching and caching of data
+   - Loading and error states management
+   - Simplified data synchronization
+   - Optimistic updates for improved user experience

+3. **Component Architecture**: Follows a modular component architecture with clear separation between UI components and data fetching logic.

+## Implementation Status

+The system has completed the following implementation stages:

+1. **Backend Framework**: Initialized and configured FastAPI server with MongoDB integration
+2. **Data Structures**: Defined and implemented core data models and schemas
+3. **API Endpoints**: Implemented API endpoints for all resources & implemented database operations
+4. **Frontend Integration**: Implemented frontend API fetching using TanStack Query
-5. **Observability**: Enhancing logging, metrics, and tracing would improve monitoring and debugging capabilities.
+5. **Logging System**: Implemented a comprehensive logging system for monitoring and debugging

 ## Conclusion

 The Poly Micro Manager backend follows a well-designed layered architecture that emphasizes modularity, maintainability, and scalability.
 While it's not a full microservices architecture in its current form, it provides a solid foundation for evolving towards one as the application's needs grow.

 The clear separation of concerns, RESTful API design, and abstraction of data access make the codebase easy to understand, modify, and extend.
+The integration with TanStack Query in the frontend provides a robust data fetching solution with excellent caching and state management capabilities.

-With the recommended improvements, it can evolve into a robust, scalable, and secure system capable of handling complex microservices management requirements.
+With the recommended improvements, the system can evolve into a robust, scalable, and secure solution capable of handling complex microservices management requirements.